BodyPositive® Boosting body image at any weight

 BUT 1) not all heavier kids will have problems medically, and some lighter kids are above (or below!) their healthy weights, too.

-2) some kids who are lighter now will develop "weight above setpoint" later.
-Because we have no treatments to change weight, preventing such problems is preferable, which means all kids need to hear the message of caring for one's body.
+2) some kids who are lighter now will develop "weight above setpoint" later because they are watching many hours of TV, eating too few times during the day, eating mostly higher fat foods.
+Because we have no treatments, preventing weight problems is preferable, which means all kids need to hear the message.

-3) when we single out all the heavier kids for an intervention, we are repeating the very process that traumatizes fat kids socially.
-We are saying, "You are different from other kids because you are fat and being fat makes you bad."
+3) when we single out all the heavier kids for an intervention, we are repeating the very events that traumatize fat kids socially.
+We are saying, "You are different from other kids because you are fat."

-• Try to start seeing kids in terms of "relative weight" - weight relative to where their own body seems to want to settle when they are treating it well.
+• Try to start seeing kids in terms of "relative weight" - use the analogy of height.

-• Be curious about kids whose weights vastly diverge from their (non-dieting, biological) parents, are suddenly heavier or lighter, or appear distressed over food and weight (even if thin or average weight).
+• Be curious about kids whose weights vastly diverge from their (non-dieting, biological) parents, are suddenly heavier or lighter, or appear distressed (even if thin or average weight).

 • Care about how they are doing, not what they weigh, and develop a relationship that communicates this to them.